Which Of The Following Is Not True Of Credit Cards

 Understanding the Scientific Basis: Credit Scoring Models

 Credit scoring models, such as the FICO score, are complex algorithms that analyze various factors to determine an individual's creditworthiness.
 These factors include payment history, amounts owed, length of credit history, credit mix, and new credit.
-It's NOT true that credit scores are solely based on a single factor.
+In real terms, it's NOT true that credit scores are solely based on a single factor.
 A holistic approach is taken, considering numerous data points to arrive at a comprehensive creditworthiness assessment.
 Understanding these underlying mechanisms empowers you to proactively manage your credit profile.

 Frequently Asked Questions (FAQ)